rancher/webhook/pkg/resources/management.cattle.io/v3/globalrole/GlobalRole.md

 ### Escalation Prevention

+ Escalation checks are bypassed if a user has the `escalate` verb on the GlobalRole that they are attempting to update or create.
+This can also be given through a wildcard permission (i.e. the `*` verb also gives `escalate`).

 Users can only change GlobalRoles with rights less than or equal to those they currently possess.
 This is to prevent privilege escalation.
 This includes the rules in the RoleTemplates referred to in `inheritedClusterRoles`.

-This escalation check is bypassed if a user has the `escalate` verb on the GlobalRole that they are attempting to update.
-This can also be given through a wildcard permission (i.e. the `*` verb also gives `escalate`).
+Users can only grant rules in the `NamespacedRules` field with rights less than or equal to those they currently possess.
+This works on a per namespace basis, meaning that the user must have the permission in the namespace specified.
+The `Rules` field apply to every namespace, which means a user can create `NamespacedRules` in any namespace that are equal to or less than the `Rules` they currently possess.

 ### Builtin Validation